javierbrea/eslint-plugin-boundaries/README.md

 }
 ```

-> The plugin won't apply rules to a file or `import` when it does not recognize its element type, but you can force all files in your project to belong to an element type enabling the [boundaries/no-unknown-files](docs/rules/no-unknown-files.md) rule.
+> The plugin won't apply rules to a file or dependency when it does not recognize its element type, but you can force all files in your project to belong to an element type by enabling the [boundaries/no-unknown-files](docs/rules/no-unknown-files.md) rule.

 ## Main rules overview